nuclio/nuclio/docs/tasks/configuring-a-platform.md

 - `attributes.instrumentationKey` - The instrumentation key from Azure
 - `attributes.maxBatchSize` - Max number of records to batch together before sending to Azure (defaults to 1024)
-- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)
+- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever is gathered will be sent towards Azure (defaults to 3s)

 <a id="metrics"></a>
 ### Metric sinks (`metrics`)